pianity/arsnap/packages/wallet/README.md

    dApp with ArSnap.
 So if you're eager to see how a dApp should integrate with ArSnap, the Wallet also serves as a complete example!

+## Caution

+The ArSnap project having not reached a stable state yet, the Wallet should only be used for testing purposes.
+It is currently advised **not** to use it with existing wallets that currently hold actual ARs. **The default gateway used by the wallet is the testnet at
+<https://testnet.redstone.tools>.** However, if you feel adventurous, you can change the gateway to
+<https://arweave.net> in the general settings page.

 ## Hosted On The Permaweb

 Thanks to the power of Arweave, every new versions of ArSnap Wallet will be uploaded to the